cassiebreviu/onnx-csharp-serverless/blog.md

 - Install VS Code Azure Function extension:

   - Install the Azure Functions extension.
 You can use the Azure Functions extension to create and test functions and deploy them to Azure.
-  - In Visual Studio Code, open Extensions and search for azure functions, or select this [link](vscode:extension/ms-azuretools.vscode-azurefunctions)
+  - In Visual Studio Code, open Extensions and search for Azure functions, or select this [link](vscode:extension/ms-azuretools.vscode-azurefunctions)
-  - Select Install to install the extension for Visual Studio Code:
+  - Select `Install` to install the extension for Visual Studio Code:

 - Use VS Code to create our function using the command pallet.